tess-jl/aws-developer-course/notes/18_AWS_Security_Encryption.md

 **AWS Systems Manager Parameter Store Service** = secure storage for config and secrets (e.g. DB passwords), way to centralize params for AWS account
 * one of the most underutilized services in AWS
 * OPTIONAL **Seamless Encryption** using KMS
-* serverless, scalable, durable, easy SDK, free
+* serverless, scalable, durable, easy SDK, 10,000 params for free (max 4KB)
+* paid tier = 8KB max and parameter policies
 * version tracking of configs/secrets
 * config management done via IAM (restrict who can use which passwords) and using path
 * notifs with CloudWatch Events
 * integration with CloudFormation

 store can be used to do encrypted configuration using KMS behind the scenes --> therefore simplified way of using KMS
+* only **secrets manager service** allows for rotation of secrets

 *Store Hierarchy*
 the scaffolding pattern